mk513147/Backend/src/models/Readme.md

-# Understanding Model and Schema in Mongoose
+# Understanding Model and Schema in Mongoose through the Video model

 Mongoose is an Object Data Modeling (ODM) library for MongoDB, which helps manage and interact with MongoDB databases using JavaScript/TypeScript.
 In your code, two key concepts are used: **Schema** and **Model**.
 Let's break them down step by step.